로고

 JUNG Taewon

-General Manager | Business Strategy Plan & Distribution at JINJIN Pictures
+General Manager of Business Strategy Plan & Distribution at JINJIN Pictures

 JU Hee

-Vice President | ATNINE FILM CO., LTD
+Vice President of ATNINE FILM CO., LTD

 Contact Us